MarcusAl/pairings-app/.github/pull_request_template.md

 ## Checklist

-- [ ] My code follows the project's style guidelines
+- [ ] 💚 My code follows the project's style guidelines
-- [ ] I have performed a self-review
+- [ ] 🧪 I have performed a self-review
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] 📖 I have commented my code, particularly in hard-to-understand areas
-- [ ] I have updated the documentation
+- [ ] 📚 I have updated the documentation
-- [ ] My changes generate no new warnings
+- [ ] 🚨 My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] 🧪 I have added tests that prove my fix is effective or that my feature works

+## TODOs

+- [x] No action to take.